 PAYE is also used to deduct employee National Insurance contributions.
 The employee's deductions, together with the employer's National Insurance contributions, are then paid over to HM Revenue & Customs (HMRC).

-Statutory payments (such as statutory maternity pay) and deductions such as student loan repayments are also handled through PAYE.
-Tax and National Insurance on employee benefits are also dealt with using PAYE - either as part of the regular payroll or at the end of the tax year.
+Finally, tax and National Insurance on employee benefits are dealt with using PAYE - either as part of the regular payroll or at the end of the tax year.

 What is RTI?

 Real Time Information (RTI) was introduced by HMRC as a new way of reporting PAYE.
 There were two reasons for this:

 - shifts in the working landscape, leading people to change jobs more frequently or to hold multiple jobs;